Schools and specialist provision for all ages

 Get information about schools is a register of schools and colleges in England.
 It includes information on free schools and independent schools.

 When choosing a school, you may find it helpful to arrange a visit to look at the facilities and talk to staff.
 Your child’s special educational needs can be discussed with the school special educational needs coordinator (SENCO).
+Schools

 Specialist provision and extra support